 Why do I own a Jaguar?

-And if I could only have 5 games for my collection, what they be?
+And if I could only have 5 of the best Atari Jaguar games for my collection, what they be?

-It’s because there’s a lot of exclusive games that just haven’t been emulated properly.
-I wanted to do a top 5 list but I didn’t want to tackle the ‘best’ the Atari Jaguar has to offer.
-I wanted to tackle the Top 5 Atari Jaguar I’d keep.
-The games that can’t be emulated, the games are a lot of fun to play with friends, the games that create that Atari Jaguar experience for me.
+There’s a lot of exclusive games for the Atari Jaguar that just haven’t been emulated properly.
+I wanted to do a top 5 list but I didn’t want to just tackle the ‘best’ the Atari Jaguar has to offer.
+So, let’s tackle the 5 best Atari Jaguar games I’d use to start a collection.
+The games that can’t be emulated, are a lot of fun to play with friends and create a unique Atari Jaguar experience for me.

 I also wanted to ensure I had a cross-section of genres to pick between.
 If I could only keep 5 Atari Jaguar titles, I’d want to make sure they’re a good representation of the games on the system.
 This list is going to be different than yours, so please, comment below after watching.